warriordog/advent-of-code-2022/README.md

 # advent-of-code-2022

 ### Instructions
+* To run a single solution:
   * From Rider - Select a day/part from the Run Configurations dropdown and click Run.
-* From CLI - navigate to the solution root and execute `dotnet run --project AdventOfCode Day<number> Part<number>`
+  * From CLI - navigate to the solution root and execute `dotnet run --project AdventOfCode Day<number> Part<number> [solution-specific arguments]`
     * Day/part numbers are case-sensitive.
 Day must be a two digits and part should be one digit.
 For example: `...
 Day01 Part1` would execute day 1 / part 1.
-* You can also run all solutions at once using `run_all.sh` or `run_all.bat`.
+    * Any arguments after the part number will be passed on to the solution.
+See the "Arguments" column in the table below to see what arguments are supported.
     * Please be sure to run from the solution root directory, otherwise the paths will not resolve correctly.
+* To run all solutions:
+  * From Rider - Select the `Run All` run configuration and click Run.
+  * From CLI - navigate to the solution root and execute `dotnet run --project AdventOfCode all`

 ### Solutions